Michedev/ATTSW-project/README.md

 ## How to run

-Before the software execution, in order to allow to display the GUI through docker container prompt in any shell the following command
+Before the software execution we must allow to display the GUI through docker container.
+To accomplish, prompt in any shell the following command
 ```bash
 xhost +local:root
 ```